buttercup/buttercup-desktop/README.md

 Buttercup helps you by remembering all of your passwords, and because you no longer have to remember them yourself, you can use **different passwords for every single site**.

-## Beta software

-Buttercup is currently under heavy development, and updates will be pushed here very frequently.
-The application is currently in beta, but should be considered stable for general use.

-Please check [buttercup-core](https://github.com/perry-mitchell/buttercup-core) for more information on Buttercup’s core module.

 ## Download & Install

 [Head over to our website](https://buttercup.pw), or checkout the [releases page](https://github.com/buttercup/buttercup-desktop/releases) to download different builds and versions.